MathieuLoutre/grunt-aws-s3/README.md

 The `dest` is used as the Prefix in the [listObjects command](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3_20060301.html#listObjects-property) to find the files _on the server_.
 The `cwd` is used as the root folder to write the downloaded files.
 The inner folder structure will be reproduced inside that folder.

-If you specify '/' for `dest`, the whole bucket will be downloaded (with the limit of 1000 objects, so may need to run it twice if you have lots of objects in your bucket).
+If you specify '/' for `dest`, the whole bucket will be downloaded.
+It handles automatically buckets with more than a 1000 objects.

 If you specify 'app', all paths starting with 'app' will be targeted (e.g. 'app.js', 'app/myapp.js', 'app/index.html, 'app backup/donotdelete.js') but it will leave alone the others (e.g. 'my app/app.js', 'backup app/donotdelete.js').

 #### `delete`